 Location: University of Oregon, Portland Campus, White Stag Building, 70 NW Couch St., Portland, OR 97209

-Description: Co-hosted by the National Alliance for Jobs and Innovation and the University of Oregon School of Law, this Manufacturing Day event will bring together manufacturers, industry experts, legal professionals, and academics to address current and future intellectual property (IP) and cyber theft issues facing the manufacturing sector.
-The program will include speeches and two one-hour panel discussions where industry experts will provide substantive insights into strategic IP & cyber planning and protection, the current threat landscape, supply chain management, the future of manufacturing innovation, improving global competitiveness, privacy and more.
+Description: Co-hosted by the National Alliance for Jobs and Innovation and the University of Oregon School of Law, this Manufacturing Day event brought together manufacturing and tech executives, business owners, legal professionals, academics, and students to address current and future intellectual property (IP) and cyber theft issues facing the manufacturing sector.
+The program included speeches and panel discussions where industry experts will provide substantive insights into strategic IP & cyber planning and protection, the current threat landscape, supply chain management, the future of manufacturing innovation, improving global competitiveness, privacy, and more.

 |9:00AM–9:30AM||Registration, Networking & Refreshments|

 |9:30AM–9:40AM||Welcome by the Hon.
 Nicole Y. Lamb-Hale, Managing Director, Kroll, former Asst.
 Secretary of Commerce, Manufacturing and Services, International Trade Administration & NAJI Chair|

 |9:40AM–10:40AM||Panel: Intellectual Property: Current Challenges, Protection & Enforcement Strategies, and the Future of Manufacturing Innovation